cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/provisioners/ResourceProvisionerSimple.rst

 .. java:type:: public class ResourceProvisionerSimple extends ResourceProvisionerAbstract

+   A best-effort \ :java:ref:`ResourceProvisioner`\  policy used by a \ :java:ref:`Host`\  to provide a resource to VMs:

+   ..

-   ResourceProvisionerSimple is a \ :java:ref:`ResourceProvisioner`\  implementation which uses a best-effort policy to allocate a resource to VMs: if there is available amount of the resource on the host, it allocates; otherwise, it fails.
+   * if there is available amount of the resource on the host, it provides;
+   * otherwise, it fails.

    :author: Rodrigo N. Calheiros, Anton Beloglazov, Manoel Campos da Silva Filho